ElektraInitiative/PermaplanT/doc/ci.md

 This stage performs rapid checks like pre-commit, migrations and schema building.

 Local pre-commit currently does not perform the codespell hook, but it is performed in the pipeline.
+Cargo fmt, eslint and groovy linting is not performed through pre-commit.

 ### Tests and Build